-Over time, the way progress is crafted produces one of two trajectories.
+Over time, the way you engage with your creative work produces one of two trajectories.

 Early on, the difference between the two trajectories can be easy to miss.